abcd567a/dump1090/README-json.md

  * now: the time this file was generated, in seconds since Jan 1 1970 00:00:00 GMT (the Unix epoch).
  * messages: the total number of Mode S messages processed since dump1090 started.
  * aircraft: an array of JSON objects, one per known aircraft.
 Each aircraft has the following keys.
 Keys will be omitted if data is not available.
    * hex: the 24-bit ICAO identifier of the aircraft, as 6 hex digits.
 The identifier may start with '~', this means that the address is a non-ICAO address (e.g. from TIS-B).
-   * type: type of the modeS address e.g. ADS-B, ADR-R, TIS-B
+   * type: type of underlying message, one of:
+     * adsb_icao: messages from a Mode S or ADS-B transponder, using a 24-bit ICAO address
+     * adsb_icao_nt: messages from an ADS-B equipped "non-transponder" emitter e.g. a ground vehicle, using a 24-bit ICAO address
+     * adsr_icao: rebroadcast of ADS-B messages originally sent via another data link e.g. UAT, using a 24-bit ICAO address
+     * tisb_icao: traffic information about a non-ADS-B target identified by a 24-bit ICAO address, e.g. a Mode S target tracked by secondary radar
+     * adsb_other: messages from an ADS-B transponder using a non-ICAO address, e.g. anonymized address
+     * adsr_other: rebroadcast of ADS-B messages originally sent via another data link e.g. UAT, using a non-ICAO address
+     * tisb_other: traffic information about a non-ADS-B target using a non-ICAO address
+     * tisb_trackfile: traffic information about a non-ADS-B target using a track/file identifier, typically from primary or Mode A/C radar
    * flight: callsign, the flight name or aircraft registration as 8 chars (2.2.8.2.6)
-   * alt_baro: the aircraft barometric altitude in either feet or meters
+   * alt_baro: the aircraft barometric altitude in feet
-   * alt_geom: geometric (GNSS / INS) altitude in either feet or meters
+   * alt_geom: geometric (GNSS / INS) altitude in feet referenced to the WGS84 ellipsoid
    * gs: ground speed in knots
    * ias: indicated air speed in knots
    * tas: true air speed in knots
-   * mach: mach number
+   * mach: Mach number
    * track: true track over ground in degrees (0-359)
    * track_rate: Rate of change of track, degrees/second
    * roll: Roll, degrees, negative is left roll